Clippers snap 3-game skid with 124-97 rout of Grizzlies - WHIZ News

 Grizzlies: Brandon Clarke played only three minutes due to right hip soreness.
 Clarke got the start with Jaren Jackson out the next two weeks due to a left knee sprain.

 Clippers: Marcus Morris Sr. got his first start with Los Angeles and scored 13 points.
 The eighth-year forward was acquired from the Knicks in a three-team trade on Feb.
-6. The starting five of Leonard, Morris, Ivica Zubac, George and Patrick Beverley marked the 29th different lineup the Clippers have opened a game with this season. … Beverley was back after missing five games due to a groin injury and had six points in 19 minutes.
+6. The starting five of Leonard, Morris, Ivica Zubac, George and Beverley marked the 29th different lineup the Clippers have opened a game with this season.

 UP NEXT